-Many factors have the potential to influence the markets in the coming months, including U.S. federal policy initiatives affecting economic growth, the Federal Reserve's commitment to interest-rate normalization and debt reduction, and the United Kingdom's withdrawal from the European Union.
-Such uncertainties affirm the AMS IC's diligent approach to asset allocation and diversification for their potential to mitigate downside risk in Freedom portfolios.
+Many factors have the potential to influence the markets in the coming months, including U.S. federal policy initiatives affecting the economy, the Federal Reserve's commitment to interest-rate normalization and debt reduction, discord between the United States and North Korea, natural disaster recovery efforts, and the United Kingdom's negotiated withdrawal from the European Union.
+Such uncertainties affirm the AMS IC's diligent approach to asset allocation and diversification for their potential to mitigate risk in Freedom portfolios.